The History of Pepper Hamilton From 1955 - Present

 In 2012, Pepper again broke the mold by naming a non-lawyer as the firm's chief executive officer.
 Scott Green is among the first non-lawyers in the country to be named CEO of a major firm.
 He is responsible for business strategy and operations of the firm.

 On September 1, 2012, the firm expanded again with the addition of former FBI Director and federal judge Louis J. Freeh and two firms he founded, the law firm of Freeh Sporkin & Sullivan, LLP and the international risk management firm Freeh Group International Solutions, LLC (FGIS).
 Mr. Freeh served as chair of Pepper's Executive Committee from February 2013 until October 2014.

 In 2013, Pepper redefined the role of managing partner and elected Thomas J. Cole, Jr., a highly-respected Labor and Employment Practice Group partner, to that position.

-Under the leadership of Mr. Freeh, Mr. Cole, Mr. Green and other firm leaders, the firm continues to chart a course for growth, while retaining the core values and traditions that make Pepper Hamilton the firm that it is.
+Under the leadership of Mr. Gallagher, Mr. Cole, Mr. Green and other firm leaders, the firm continues to chart a course for growth, while retaining the core values and traditions that make Pepper Hamilton the firm that it is.

 The History of Pepper Hamilton From 1890-1955